 - Many of the best roads in Mexico are toll roads.
 These roads are usually in good condition and allow for the shortest travel time.
 You can expect to pay anywhere from 400 to 800 pesos to travel on a toll road with a private vehicle.
 If you're taking a bus, only the more expensive buses use the toll roads, as this fee is included in the price of your ticket.

 - If you're traveling between cities by bus, you want to take the express bus.
 These buses are called directo throughout the country and they are much faster and more efficient than the local options, which stop in all of the small towns along the way.

 - If you have money that you want to exchange for Mexican pesos it is best not to do this in your hotel.
 The rates in hotels are usually outrageously high.
 There are often places around town where you can exchange money.
 If you have a banking card, ATMs almost always give the best rate, but this does vary by bank.

 - There are any number of activities to do in Mexico.
 On the coast you can enjoy surfing, scuba diving, snorkeling and kayaking.
-It is best not to make any arrangements until you arrive in the country as the prices will be a lot less.
-Many hotels can organize activities and tours, but ask around because the rate is usually higher outside of your hotel, particularly if you're staying at a resort.
+It can be cheaper to wait until you arrive in the country as the prices will be a lot less, but you run the risk of some activities being sold out.
+Many hotels can organize activities and tours, but ask around because the rate is usually better outside of your hotel, particularly if you're staying at a resort.

 Palenque: This archaeological site in Chiapas, although smaller than some other sites throughout the country, is a wonderful example of Mayan architecture.
 It dates back to 100BC and is and impressive sight to see.